Described as one of the most important aspects of a brand, good website design could be the one thing that separates you from the competition.

-- Space – Space dictates everything.
+- Space - Space dictates everything.
 It draws the viewer’s attention to where you want it to go.
-Take a look at LNP’s website above, you can’t help but to focus on the text and pictures, there are no distractions drawing your focus away.
+Take a look at Caroline's Circuits website below, you can’t help but to focus on the text and pictures, there are no distractions drawing your focus away.
 Having space between text and pictures provides visual breathing room.
 This doesn’t have to be white space, it could be another colour or texture that provides blank space on the page.

 - Positioning and alignment - Ensure a good flow of text and images, taking the visitor on a journey through your website.
 Like any journey you want this to smooth, ensure consistency in spacing between elements, making it easy on the eye.